JAQuent/boundaryVR/analysis/memoryTask_batch3.md

 | contextwithin-no-walls:binDist2far |   \-0.31 | 0.32 | \-0.98 | 0.3292 |        |
 | contextwithin-walls:binDist2far    |   \-0.28 | 0.31 | \-0.89 | 0.3761 |        |

-If you use a binary measure of foil distance instead of a continuous one, then the effects don’t chance a lot actually.
+If I use a binary measure of foil distance instead of a continuous one, then the effects don’t chance a lot actually.

 ## Effect of condition